CISpaces/webservices/Install.md

-# Installing the CISPaces web services
+# Installing the CISPaces web UI and services

 ## Prerequisites
 The CISPaces web services are Java based and have tested with OpenJDK 8 and Oracle JDK 8